-“Take me, I am the drug; take me, I am hallucinogenic.”

 Dali’s most outstanding work in the 1930’s came to demonstrate what we all know now as Surrealism.
 Not so much a style, but a place, where with profound detail, objects become morphed into an exaggerated state backed by a semi-rational environment, as to force them from the subconscious into reality.
 Completed in 1931 and perhaps his most well-known painting, The Persistence of Memory, portrays this extraordinary realm.
 Throughout this time, Dali’s notorious arrogance grew as he became more publicly revered for his extreme antics and incontestable talent.
 He degraded many other Surrealist artists of the time for becoming too caught up in the Paranoiac side of his method and claimed that where they were trying to become the method, he was only accepting notions through it.
 The antagonizing of his colleagues along with his unconventional political views (some say he was fascinated with Hitler) got him expelled from the Surrealist group.

 Without contest, Salvador Dali remains one of the most brilliant artists of all time.
 His drive to outlet creativity was exceptional, and his capacity for range of technique was unparalleled.
 But most captivating may be his ability to exemplify that peculiar and vast world veiled inside every person subconscious.
-Dali oil paintings make for an essential addition to each of our personal collections.
+Dali makes for an essential addition to each of our personal collections.